anton164/swen30006-Project3/WeatherPredictions/readme.md

 **Wait for the server to parse the first measurements, then you can access the routes specified in the spec**

 All HTML routes are avilable from "http://localhost:3000/weather/locations"
+The JSON format of the data can be accessed by appending .json to the URL, e.g. "http://localhost:3000/weather/locations.json"